Just-Some-Bots/MusicBot/_docs/using/commands.md

 #### Admin

 - `!joinserver` - Provides the URL that can be used to add the bot to another server.
 This command is always restricted to the owner of the bot.
+- `!leaveserver <name or id>` - Forces the bot to leave a server.
+You must specify either the server name or id.
 - `!pldump <playlist>` - Collects URLs from a YouTube playlist or Soundcloud set and dumps them into a text file that can be copied into the autoplaylist.
 - `!setavatar [url]` - Changes the bot's avatar to the specified URL or uploaded image.
 A URL does not need to be specified if an image is uploaded with the command as the message (comment).
 - `!setname <name>` - Changes the bot's Discord username (not nickname).
 Discord limits these changes to 2/hr.